0x0be/0x0be.github.io/content/research/first.md

 ![Alt text](images/image-1.png)

-Of course, that's not what we were looking for.
+Of course, that is not what we are looking for.
 So after playing around a bit, we notice that - when closing the program - a text file called "**Order.txt**" appears to the user, prompting him to buy the software.

 ![Alt text](images/image-2.png)

-Now it’s time to load ASD in our favorite disassembler and look for "Order.txt" via **Search Text** (ALT+T).
+Time to load ASD in our favorite disassembler and look for "Order.txt" via **Search Text** (ALT+T).
 The only occurrence resides in the following portion of code.

 ![Alt text](images/image-3.png)